Section 1. Global Financial Crisis

 By early 2008, the housing bubble in the United States had burst, and in September of that year, Lehman Brothers, a major investment bank deeply involved in subprime loans, collapsed and filed in U.S. federal court for protection under Chapter 11 of the U.S. Federal Bankruptcy Code (similar to Japan's Civil Rehabilitation Act).
 The credit-market chaos originating in the United States soon expanded into a global financial crisis.
 The effects rippled out to affect share prices in numerous countries, and in March 2009 the Nikkei average stock price in Japan was 7,054 yen, a new record low since the collapse of the bubble economy in the early 1990s.

 The impact on the automobile industry was severe.
 Due to more-strict screening of auto loans in the United States and other countries, as well as other factors, new-car markets rapidly cooled, particularly in developed countries.
-As the effects of the financial crisis spread to the real economy, TMC established the Emergency Profit Improvement Committee against Yen Surge with President Katsuaki Watanabe as its chairman in November 2008 and implemented a variety of measures to prop up earnings throughout fiscal years 2008 and 2009 (ended March 2009 and March 10, respectively).
+As the effects of the financial crisis spread to the real economy, TMC established the Emergency Profit Improvement Committee against Yen Surge with President Katsuaki Watanabe as its chairman in September 2008 in-house and carried out from November implemented a variety of measures to prop up earnings throughout fiscal years 2008 and 2009 (ended March 2009 and March 10, respectively).

 It was the first time for the president or higher to be appointed chair of such a response-measure committee since the formation of a committee to formulate urgent responses to an appreciating yen, which was established in 1986 to respond to the rising value of the yen following the Plaza Accord.
 The Emergency Profit Improvement Committee against Yen Surge adopted measures to address the deterioration of earnings by focusing on reducing total expenses and maximizing revenues.
 With respect to reducing total expenses, the committee adopted measures to make sweeping cost cuts in all expense categories including general and administrative costs, marketing costs, and manufacturing costs, and, for new projects, the committee comprehensively examined production structures, including reviewing implementation timing and scale.
 With respect to maximizing revenues, the committee aimed to stimulate demand by introducing appealing products, such as new hybrid vehicles, and offering products tailored to specific demands.